Hemant-Gupta1/Property-Prognosticator/README.md

 https://github.com/Hemant-Gupta1/Property-Prognosticator

 ## Description
-Predicting real estate prices, visualizing trends with a stylish charts.
+Predicted real estate prices, visualizing trends with stylish charts and improved the performance of model by 33.79% using various techniques.